& Suicide Prevention

 Text "Start" to 741-741

 Click here to take an online anonymous self-assessment and find out in a few minutes whether counseling might be helpful for you.

 1 is 2 Many

 Vice President Joe Biden's campaign to reduce violence against women.
 Click here to go to the website and watch his PSA featuring the President, Vice President, and sports leaders.

 The Center offers individual, couple’s and group counseling, medication evaluation and follow-up, consultation for faculty, staff, parents, and students, and educational outreach programs to the campus community.

 Students come to the Counseling Center with a wide range of concerns.
-Many students are coping with normal developmental issues, such as relationship and friendship issues or managing the stresses of college life.
+Many students are coping with normal developmental issues, such as relationship and friendship issues or managing the stresses of university life.
 Other students are coping with more specific mental health issues, such as depression, anxiety, grief or loss, body image or eating issues, or problems with substances, to name a few.
 Some students aren't sure what the problem might be--they just know they are having a hard time studying, eating, sleeping, or otherwise functioning.
 A counselor can help sort out what might be wrong in order to help get you back on track.